Chapter 10 Assignment 2: Nextflow

 1. Similar to the previous process it will get two inputs:

-2. The output for this process has the same baseName as input but it has .featureXML extension.
-However, these files are in a different folder (let’s call it out).
+2. The output for this process has the same baseName as input and it has .featureXML extension.
+However, these files are supposed to be kept in a different output folder (let’s call it out).
 The output channel must be named LinkerProcess

 3. The command needed is a bit different from the previous one:

 This command accepts ALL the featureXML files at the same time (look at collect!) and outputs the same number of files.
-The inputs must be separated by space (remember the join operation in the XCMS pipeline?).
-The output is the same as input however you need to put the output in a different folder within the process!
+For the command, the inputs must be separated by space (remember the join operation in the XCMS pipeline?).
+The output is the same as input however you need to put the output in a different folder (out) within the process!
 Think about a simple bash script.
 You create a folder and join the files in a way that they are written in a separate folder!

 Given three samples, x.featureXML, y.featureXML and z.featureXML, an example of the command is like